 - Requesting a phone call on a landline or mobile phone

 - Authy desktop authenticator app

 - Using a hardware token

-There is more detail about each of these methods on the How to prepare for MFA page on the Projects website.
+There is more detail about how to set up each of these methods before your MFA deployment date on the How to prepare for MFA page on the Projects website.

 If you already have MFA on your SSO account, there is guidance for setting up more authentication methods on the MFA: Help and guidance page.